Overview of Server Monitoring Tools:

 - Op5 Monitor provides different reports and can be easily understood.

-- Single dashboard view provides easy access to network data and displays network health.
+- The single dashboard view provides easy access to network data and displays network health.

 - It also predicts if any action is required in the future.